Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The clues are vague enough to apply to multiple fantasy settings, providing productive ambiguity, but could be made slightly more relevant to the fantasy genre.
-Good potential for confusion.
+Both samples are related to the correct answer (adventures, mysteries could apply to a fantasy setting).
+They are vague enough to apply to multiple choices, creating productive ambiguity.
+The urban setting is a good misdirection.

 ✅ Strengths:
 - Attempt to create ambiguity